smartcontractkit/chainlink/.changeset/fluffy-ghosts-sneeze.md

 "chainlink": patch
 ---

-Dequeue minimum guaranteed upkeeps as a priority
+Dequeue minimum guaranteed upkeeps as a priority #changed